 An applicant who does not pass the drug test as required will not be considered for employment for a two-year (2) period following the date of the test.
-In addition must be able to provide a DOT/FTA approved Substance Abuse evaluation and be willing to complete the process of separate testing as prescribed by the SAP professional at their financial responsibility.
-This including other deciding factors based around the safety of our customers will not be solidified but on a case by case basis.
 Additionally, an applicant/employee who has previously failed or refused a USDOT test must show RTA evidence of having completed the referral and treatment/education process set forth by the USDOT at 49 CFR Part 40, Subpart O. USDOT return-to-duty and follow-up testing will then be carried out as discussed in section 6.8 of this policy (return-to-duty and follow-up testing).